BrilliantNotion/serverless-jsconfig-plugin/README.md

 sls jsconfig convert
 ```

-* Edit your JS config files, then run the following command to build them into JSON files:
+* Edit your JS config files as needed.
+When you are done with your modification, run the following command to build them into JSON files:

 ```
 sls jsconfig build -o